Allied Warships

 27 May 1943

 The battleships HMS Duke of York (Capt.
 G.E.
 Creasy, DSO, RN, flying the flag of A/Admiral B.A.
 Fraser, KCB, KBE, RN, C-in-C Home Fleet), USS South Dakota (Capt.
 L.D.
 McCormick, USN, flying the flag of Rear-Admiral O.M.
 Hustvedt, USN) and USS Alabama (Capt.
 F.D.
 Kirtland, USN), aircraft carrier HMS Indomitable (Capt.
-G. Grantham, CB, DSO, RN), heavy cruiser HMS Cumberland (Capt.
+G. Grantham, CB, DSO, RN, flying the flag of Rear-Admiral C. Moody, RN), heavy cruiser HMS Cumberland (Capt.
 A.H.
 Maxwell-Hyslop, AM, RN), AA cruiser HMS Scylla (Capt.
 I.A.P.
 Macintyre, CBE, DSO, RN) and the destroyers HMS Milne (Capt.
 I.M.R.
 Campbell, DSO, RN), HMS Echo (Lt.
 R.H.C.
 Wyld, RN), USS Ellyson (T/Cdr.
 E.W.
 Longton, USN), USS Rodman (T/Cdr.
 J.F.
 Foley, USN), USS Emmons (T/Cdr.
 E.B.
 Billingsley, USN), USS Macomb (T/Cdr.
 J.C.
 South, USN) and USS Fitch (T/Cdr.
 K.C.
 Walpole, USN) and the escort destroyer HMS Middleton (Lt.
 C.S.
 Battersby, RN) conducted exercises to the west of Scapa Flow.

 31 May 1943